aliabintsaleh/Ecommerce-DataWarehouse-/README.md

 - Sales performance analysis
 - Customer behavior analysis
 - Order processing efficiency
+-
+# SQL Data Exploration Project

+## 📊 Project Objective
+This project explores an e-commerce dataset using SQL to uncover business insights, trends, and performance metrics.

+## ❓ Business Questions Answered
+- How do sales change over time?
+- Who are the highest-value customers?
+- What are the most used payment methods?
+- How efficient is order processing?
+- To calculate the aggregated metrics.(e.g...avg,sum)
+  To identifi trends.
+- To measure data and aggregate results by specific dimensions in order to understand data distribution across different categories.

+## 🛠 Tools Used
+- SQL Server
+- T-SQL
+- SSMS

 ## 📁 Project Structure
 - data/: raw and processed datasets